These instructions apply to the Volvo S60 Mk3 (225) 2018-present.

 How do I put Volvo S60 wipers in service position?

-With the bonnet closed and wipers off, select ‘Windscreen wipers – service position’ on the centre touchscreen; the arms rise.
+With the bonnet closed and wipers off, select ‘Windscreen wipers – service position’ on the centre touchscreen; the arms rise to the middle of the glass so you can lift them off to swap blades or clear ice.

 Why won’t they lift the normal way?